hyojunm/game-prediction-models/README.md

 $ jupyter notebook
 ```

+**Note:** Necessary data files are already included within the repository, so there is no need to run the `*_data_collection.ipynb` files again (unless you would like to edit the data).

 ### Troubleshooting

 * Make sure you are running your Notebook on the correct virtual environment kernel.
 Go to **Kernel > Change Kernel...** to verify you are using the correct kernel and/or change it to the correct one.
 The name should match the `[env_name]` you passed in when creating the kernel.